severalnines/docs/user-guide/admin_settings.rst

 	- Save the settings to all clusters.

 * **Send digests at**
-	- Send a digested (summary) email at this time every dayf or the selected recipient.
+	- Send a digested (summary) email at this time every day to the selected recipient.

 * **Time-zone**
 	- Timezone for the selected recipient.